ManudeQuevedo/SmartSearchEngine/README.md

 There is no dedline to get this product into a live enviroment, however, developers are allowed to submit code that may help making this the best search engine ever.

+Used tools:

+- Neo4j as the GraphDB
+- Python as the engine
+- NginX as the SSR (Server Side Rendering)
+- Libraries